RandomStudio/tether/Tether4.md

 ## Rust changes
 Apart from the terminology changes, the following are important to note:
 - `agent.send` used to assume an already-encoded payload, while `.encode_and_send` did auto-encoding.
 Now, `.send` is the auto-encoding version and additional `.send_raw` and `.send_empty` functions are provided.
 It is VERY important that the new `.send` will actually (incorrectly!) accept already-encoded payloads, because `&[u8]` is ALSO `T: Serialize`!
 So applications using the new version must be carefully checked to ensure that things are not (double) encoded before sending!

+The term "OptionsBuilder" suffix has now been replaced with the much simpler "Builder", so we have simply:
+- TetherAgentBuilder
+- ChannelSenderBuilder
+- ChannelReceiverBuilder

+Even better, the ChannelSenderBuilder/ChannelReceiver builder do not **have** to be used in all cases, since both ChannelSender and ChannelReceiver objects can be constructed via the Tether Agent object itself, i.e.

+- `tether_agent::create_sender`
+- `tether_agent::create_receiver`

+All that needs to be provided, in the default cases, is the name and the type.
+For example:
+- `tether_agent.create_sender::<u8>("numbersOnly")` creates a ChannelSender called "numbersOnly" which will automatically expect (require) u8 payloads

+Arguably, the TypeScript library should work in a similar way!